fabri1983/java2proto2grpc/README.md

 - Conversion api between protobuf objects and DTOs and/or Domain Model Objects, and viceversa:
 	- Fixed and extended version of api *protobuf-converter* from [BAData](https://github.com/BAData/protobuf-converter "protobuf-converter").
 	- *java.lang.Enum* is defined as *string* when generating proto file.
-	So when using *@net.badata.protobuf.converter.annotation.ProtoField* you need to extend *net.badata.protobuf.converter.type.EnumStringConverter* and set it as *converter* attribute.
+	So when using *@org.fabri1983.javagrpc.protobuf.converter.annotation.ProtoField* you need to extend *org.fabri1983.javagrpc.protobuf.converter.type.EnumStringConverter* and set it as *converter* attribute.
 See **Request** and **Response** example classes.
 - Provides two gRPC examples: *GreeterService* and *LoginService*.
 - Provides non secured and TLS-secured grpc server and client.